 Clontarf Dog Beach is located in Sydney, in the Northern Beaches suburb of Clontarf.
 Head north across the Spit Bridge and make a beeline for Clontarf Reserve.

 The off-leash dog beach is located close to Clontarf Reserve, down the end of Sandy Bay Road.
-It is officially known as “Sandy Bay dog area” (or simply “Sandy Bay” on Google Maps) Included in the off-leash area is the sand flat plus the adjacent grassy verge.
+It is officially known as “Sandy Bay dog area” (or simply “Sandy Bay” on Google Maps) Previously, the off-leash area included the sand flat plus most of the adjacent grassy verge (see the old map).

 When Are Dogs Allowed on Clontarf Dog Beach?

-Sandy Bay Dog Beach is off-leash 24 hours a day, seven days a week.
+Sandy Bay Dog Beach, or what remains of it, is still off-leash 24 hours a day, seven days a week.
 Feel free to visit the dog beach even during the middle of the day on weekends, when some other nearby dog beaches don’t allow dogs on the sand.

 Tips for Visiting Clontarf Dog Beach